DarkDk123/Data-Structures-Algorithms/Java + DSA/Lec 40 - OOP 4 - Access Control, In-built Packages, Object Class/Start.md

 * we can Access the `private` data & methods by the use of *getters & setters.*

 * `Protected` members are only accessible via Inheritance (Even if in the same package).

+### **Packages :**
+A Java package is a directory that contains a collection of classes, interfaces, and subpackages.
+It provides a mechanism to group related classes and manage their accessibility.
+The package statement at the beginning of a Java source file indicates the package to which the class or interface belongs.

+**Types :**
+1. User Defined Packages.
+2. Built-in Packages.

+### **Object Class :**

+It's the top class in the *Class hierarchy*, and every java class is automatically inherited from the **Object Class**.